richardschoen/MonoOniSamples/MonoRunPase/MonoRunPase/README.md

 -You can run a Qshell command line. <br>

 **Running the program from a PASE or QSHELL command line screen**<br>
-mono RunPaseCommand "Action" "Command" "Arguments" "DB2OutputType-CSV,JSON,XML" "DB2IFSOutputFile-Ex: /tmp/monotest.txt"
+cd /MonoOniSamplses/MonoRunPase (or the directory where the EXE was created.) mono MonoRunPase.exe "Action" "Command" "Arguments" "DB2OutputType-CSV,JSON,XML" "DB2IFSOutputFile-Ex: /tmp/monotest.txt"<br>

 **Running the program using the MONO CL command**<br>
 MONO WORKDIR('/MonoOniSamples/MonoRunPase')